 Figure 1.
-Year-round regime pattern in terms of PV on isentropic levels of blocked weather regimes: a) Atlantic Ridge (AR), b) European Blocking (EuBL), c) Scandinavian Blocking (ScBL), and d) Greenland Blocking (GL).
+Year-round regime pattern in terms of PV on isentropic levels of blocked weather regimes: (a) Atlantic ridge (AR), (b) European blocking (EuBL), (c) Scandinavian blocking (ScBL), and (d) Greenland blocking (GL).
 Shading defines the PV regime pattern as composite of all days within a regime life cycle.
 Contours indicate the composite regime pattern at onset (with a 0.2 PVU contour interval).
-The isentropic levels underlying these composites undergo seasonal variation as given in subsection 2.1.
+The isentropic levels underlying these composites undergo seasonal variation as given in Sect.
+2.1.